vrapolinario/cagent-workshop/step1_introduction_to_cagent.md

 agents:
   root:
     model: openai/gpt-4o-mini
-    description: A simple greeting agent
-    instruction: |
-      You are a friendly assistant that greets users warmly.
-      Always introduce yourself and ask how you can help.
+    instruction: You talk like a pirate
 ```

 ## Running Your Agent